Do You Know About These Programs That Help Homeowners? VHAP Deadline is June 12.

 2. Help to replace a failed home water or wastewater system

-Learn about a new program from the Vermont Agency of Natural Resources.
-It can help low- and moderate-income Vermont homeowners replace their failed or inadequate home water or wastewater systems.
+This program from the Vermont Agency of Natural Resources can help low- and moderate-income Vermont homeowners replace their failed or inadequate home water or wastewater systems.
 The Healthy Homes On-Site Program provides help to eligible property owners, including owner-occupied multi-family properties with up to four units.
 Visit the Vermont Agency of Natural Resources website for details.
+If you need help filling out an application, you can apply over the phone.
+Leave a message for the ANR Healthy Homes Team at 1-877-344-0354 (toll-free) with your name and phone number and they will call you back to fill out the application over the phone.

 3. Help to replace or repair a red-tagged or unsafe fuel tank